 - dash of salt

-- 1 tbsp olive oil, to cook chicken
+- 1 tablespoon neutral oil, to cook chicken

 Instructions

-- Add rice a little at a time tossing with vegetables.
-Add sauce mixture and Chinese five spice.
+- Add rice a little at a time tossing it with vegetables.
+Add any other dry pantry seasonings you like at this point.
+Pour soy sauce mixture over rice and sprinkle Chinese five spice.
 Fry the rice until completely covered with sauce.

 Notes